gguillotte/mdsrd5/mdsrd5.md

 Customizing NPCs
 ----------------

-There are many easy ways to customize the NPCs in this appendix for your home campaign.
+There are many easy ways to customize the NPCs in this section for your home campaign.

 ***Racial Traits.*** You can add racial traits to an NPC.
 For example, a halfling druid might have a speed of 25 feet and the Lucky trait.
 Adding racial traits to an NPC doesn't alter its challenge rating.
 For more on racial traits, see "Races".